Leen15/rancher-export/README.md

 # THIS IS A FORK OF YOGAGlo for have this great tool in the docker hub
 - Link: https://hub.docker.com/r/leen15/rancher-export/
-- Add same envs specified below
+- Add envs specified below
 - Mount a volume to /app/export for save generated files
 - example command: `docker run --name=rancher-export --env-file .env -v /host/somepath:/app/export leen15/rancher-export`